Dear Security Architect,

 …then maybe this is the right system that can make all the difference and unlock the potential for you to…

 Grow Your Experience, Advance Your Career And Become A Better, More-Respected Security Architect

-Right now, we’re getting ready to run another cohort of students through our flagship, 7 week Building Effective Security Architectures online training course.
+Right now, we’re getting ready to run another cohort of students through our flagship, 7 week Building Effective Security Architectures (BESA) online education experience.
 If you think it might be the right fit for you, here’s some of what you’ll find once you’ve enrolled: